 DUI attorney near me in Warren County, MO.
 No one enjoys being arrested, but it is important to understand that driving under the influence in Warren County is treated as a serious offense in Missouri court.
-Whatever the situation, when you are facing a conviction for driving under the influence by drugs or alcohol, find an attorney you can trust to fight on your behalf and protect your future.
+Whatever the circumstances, when you are criminally charged for driving drunk or high, a you need the best legal representation available to protect your rights and your future.

 You deserve a talented defense attorney who knows their way around DUI cases in Warren County and Missouri.
 Depending on your unique situation, a sharp Warren County, MO DUI attorney near you will make the best of your situation.
-They may be able to get the prosecutor to drop the charges, reduce the charges to lesser offenses, fight the conviction in a trial or work with the prosecutor to negotiate a plea bargain.
-Their principle responsibility is to use the law to your benefit and guide you through all legal proceedings for your Warren County, MO DUI case.
-For dedicated, aggressive defense against injustice when you have been arrested of driving under the influence of drugs or alcohol, call Combs Waterkotte at (314) 900-HELP.
+They may be able to get the charges dropped, have the charges reduced to lesser offenses, fight the conviction in a trial or work with the prosecutor to negotiate a plea bargain.
+Most importantly, they will navigate the law and the entire legal process for your Warren County, MO DUI case.
+For razor-sharp representation when you have been accused of driving under the influence, call Combs Waterkotte at (314) 900-HELP.

 What is a DUI in Warren County, MO?

-Commonly referred to as a DUI (which stands for driving under the influence, the offense is actually referred to a DWI (driving while intoxicated) in Missouri courts.
-Missouri Revised Statute §577.010 and §577.012 lay forth what constitutes the crime of driving while intoxicated and lays forth the rules Missouri courts must follow to sentence and punish DWI offenders, with the latter specific to driving with a BAC, or blood alcohol content, over the legal limit.
-If you have been arrested in Missouri for a DWI, you deserve a DUI attorney near Warren County, MO to fight for your freedom and protect you from unfair treatment by Missouri courts.
+Though many people refer to it as a DUI (which stands for driving under the influence, the offense is actually referred to a DWI (driving while intoxicated) in Missouri civil and criminal courts.
+Missouri Revised Statute §577.010 and §577.012 lay forth what constitutes the crime of driving while intoxicated and lays forth the guidelines for sentencing and punishments for DWI offenders, with the latter specific to driving with a BAC, or blood alcohol content, over the legal limit.
+After your Missouri DWI arrest, you deserve a DUI attorney near Warren County, MO who will stand up on your behalf and protect you from unfair treatment by Missouri courts.

-You could be arrested for a DWI in Missouri for a number of reasons.
-The law prohibits driving while intoxicated — not explicitly for driving under the influence of alcohol.
-Though many DWI arrests in Missouri are done based on drunk driving allegations, you can also be arrested for a DWI due to allegedly driving a vehicle while under the influence of some kind of psychoactive drug.
+A police officer may arrest someone for a DWI in Missouri for a number of reasons.
+Under Missouri law, it is illegal to drive while intoxicated, including but not limited to driving under the influence of alcohol.
+Though DWI arrests are often drunk driving allegations, you can also be arrested for a DWI due to allegedly driving a vehicle while under the influence of another mind-altering drug.

-If you or a family member have been arrested for a DWI in Missouri, reach out to a DUI attorney near you as soon as possible.
-Chris Combs of Combs Waterkotte is a reuptable and capable Warren County-based DUI attorney near you, Chris Combs of Combs Waterkotte is dedicated, diligent and sharp.
+If you were arrested for a DWI in Missouri, contact a DUI attorney near you as soon as possible.
+Chris Combs of Combs Waterkotte is a reuptable and capable Warren County-based DUI attorney near you.
 When you need a DUI attorney near you whom you can trust, call (314) 900-HELP.

 DUI Stops and Arrests in Warren County, MO

-It is critical that you know your rights in the event that you are pulled over for operating a vehicle while intoxicated.
-Call Combs Waterkotte at (314) 900-HELP immediately to speak to a leading Warren County, MO DUI attorney near you and learn about your rights and what you should do if an officer ever stops you while you are operating a vehicle in Missouri.
-And if you have already gone through a traffic stop and were arrested for driving drunk or high, our incredible Warren County, MO defense law firm will shield you from injustice in court.
+You owe it to yourself to know your rights lest you are stopped for driving intoxicated.
+Speak to an experienced Warren County, MO DUI attorney near you with Combs Waterkotte at (314) 900-HELP to understand your rights and what to do if an officer ever stops you while you are driving in Missouri.
+And if you have already gone through a traffic stop and were arrested for intoxicated driving, our incredible Warren County, MO defense attorneys will fight for your freedom and justice.

 DUI Traffic Stops in Warren County, MO

 In order to pull someone over, a Warren County, MO or any Missouri police officer must have reasonable suspicion.
-In the case of a DWI, reasonable suspicion would be represented by behaviors like like splitting the lane, driving on a road going in the wrong direction and any other behaviors such as inconsistencies in speed, swerving or stopping and going.
+In the case of a DWI, reasonable suspicion could be represented by behaviors like like splitting the lane, traveling the wrong way down a road and any other behaviors such as alternating extremes in speed, swerving or braking.

 A police officer must have reasonable suspicion that you were driving under the influence in order to stop you, and are required to satisfy the higher burden of probable cause in order to actually place you under arrest for a DWI.

-If you suspect that you were unlawfully stopped or arrested for your Warren County, MO DWI, reach out to a DUI attorney near you at your earliest opportunity.
-If an officer stopped you without any reasonable suspicion, even if they then obtained evidence that you were driving intoxicated, turn to a DUI attorney near you in Warren County, MO who will fight to get the prosecutor to dismiss your case so you can put this behind you and be free.
+If you feel that you were improperly stopped or arrested for your Warren County, MO DWI, reach out to a DUI attorney near you at your earliest opportunity.
+If an officer stopped you without any reasonable suspicion, even if they then obtained evidence that you were driving drunk, turn to a DUI attorney near you in Warren County, MO who will fight to get your case dismissed and put to rest so you can put this behind you and be free.

 Sobriety Tests for DUIs in Warren County, MO

-If a law officer stops you due to suspected inhebriated driving, they will want to obtain proof to show that you are intoxicated.
+If a law officer stops you under suspicion of intoxicated driving, they will want to obtain proof to show that you are intoxicated.
 When it comes to roadside tests used by Warren County, MO police officers to determine intoxication, there are two primary types they may utilize: field sobriety tests and chemical tests.

 - Chemical Tests (ie. a breathalizer)

-When police officers stop drivers in Warren County MO for DUIs, they often turn to chemical tests to collect evidence that the driver was intoxicated at the time of the stop.
-Chemical tests include tests of the bodily samples from blood to breath to saliva to urine that are meant to identify the presence of and/or measure the concentration of substances like alcohol.
+In Warren County, MO stops for drunk driving or driving under the influence, they often turn to chemical tests to prove that the driver was under the influence at the time of the stop.
+There are a few different types of chemical tests using blood, breath, saliva or urine that check for the presence and concentration of substances like alcohol.

-If you already did a breathalyzer test, speak to an exemplary Warren County, MO DUI attorney near you to figure out your options and get the best quality defense in your case.
-As your DUI attorney near Warren County, MO, Combs Waterkotte will investigate and scrutinize the details of your test to determine if the breathalyzer or other test was administered legally and whether it should or should not be admissible in court.
+If you already did a breathalyzer test, consult an experienced Warren County, MO DUI attorney near you to discuss your defense and how they can help you.
+As your Warren County, MO DUI attorney near you, Combs Waterkotte will investigate and scrutinize the details of your test to determine if the breathalyzer or other test was performed as according to law and whether it is or is not admissible in court.

 - Field Sobriety Tests

-Field tests during a DWI traffic stop are subjective tests that are meant to gauge whether you are impaired by asking the driver to perform motor tasks.
-The National Highway Traffic and Safety Administration has specified three standardized field tests that police officers can use to test drivers in Warren County, MO and throughout the United States.
+Field tests during a DWI traffic stop are subjective tests that are designed to determine whether you are impaired through a series of demonstrative tasks.
+The National Highway Traffic and Safety Administration has specified three standardized field tests police officers subject drivers to in Warren County, MO and all over the United States.

 - Walk and turn – walk heel to toe in a straight line for nine steps, turn around and repeat in the opposite direction